CiscoDevNet/cloud-cml/README.md

 The upload tool makes it easy to quickly select and upload the software package and images to a defined S3 bucket (the bucket must exist already).

-> **Note** The required CML software is the "pkg" file that is available for download from the Cisco software download page.
+> **Note:** The required CML software is the "pkg" file that is available for download from the Cisco software download page.
 Example: `cml2_2.6.0-5_amd64-5.pkg`.
-Note the .pkg suffix.
+Also note the .pkg suffix.
 >
 > Placing the .pkg file into the directory with the upload tool will automatically extract the needed Debian package and offer the user to upload that package to the S3 bucket.